QTY (band)

 QTY is an American indie rock band from New York City, signed to Dirty Hit Records.
-The group originally consisted of singers and guitarists Dan Lardner and Alex Niemetz, as well as bassist Peter Baumann and drummer Alan Yuch.
+The group originally consisted of singers and guitarists Dan Lardner and Alex Niemetz, as well as bassist Peter Baumann and drummer Julian Harmon.

 The band recorded their debut album in London, with production by former Suede member Bernard Butler.
 The self-titled album was released in December 2017 to early critical acclaim, including favorable reviews in such publications as the NME.
 The group also earned a spot on the NME 100: 2018 Best New Bands List.